 10 Tips on Crafting a Great Personal Statement for College

-Writing a strong personal statement for college admissions is your chance to stand out from the crowd and showcase your unique experiences, aspirations, and personality; an opportunity to show your best qualities and characteristics.
-As college counselors, we have reviewed thousands of personal statements, and understand the importance of crafting a compelling narrative.
+Writing a strong personal statement for college admissions is your chance to stand out from the crowd and showcase unique experiences, aspirations, and personality; an opportunity to show your best qualities and characteristics.
+As college counselors, we have reviewed thousands of personal statements and understand the importance of crafting a compelling narrative.
 To help you excel in this crucial aspect of the college application process, we wanted to share some of our favorite tips to help you elicit your best draft.

 How to Write a Personal Statement for College